Azure/acr/docs/preview/abac-repo-permissions/README.md

 ## Conclusion

-Azure Container Registry (ACR) Access-Based Access Control (ABAC) Repository Permissions is a powerful feature that enhances the security and access control of your container registry.
+Azure Container Registry (ACR) Attribute-Based Access Control (ABAC) Repository Permissions is a powerful feature that enhances the security and access control of your container registry.
 By scoping permissions to specific repositories within your registry, you can ensure that users have access only to the resources they need, reducing the risk of unauthorized access and data breaches.